St John the Baptist's Church, Brighton: History

 Maria Fitzherbert died in 1837 and was buried at the church.
 A memorial stone and sculpture, showing her wearing three wedding rings, were placed in the nave.
 In the 1850s, a school bearing the church's name was opened and a Sisters of Mercy convent was built next to the church.
 A physical connection to the church was built in 1866.
 The church closed during 1875 while an extension was built on the eastern side, creating a new sanctuary and side chapels.
 The land cost £1,100, and construction work cost £2,000.
 It was reopened on 31 October 1875.
-More changes were made in 1887, with several new interior fittings added, although a major remodelling and redesign proposed during the same year was not carried out.
+More changes were made in 1887, with several new interior fittings added, although a proposed major remodelling and redesign, by S. J. Nicholl, during the same year was not carried out.
 The designs were displayed at the Royal Academy, however.
 The church has seen little change since then, although a set of 17th-century altar rails taken from a Belgian church were installed in 1957.

 The church is licensed for worship in accordance with the Places of Worship Registration Act 1855 and has the registration number 8131.

 The Benedictine Sisters of Our Lady of Grace and Compassion, a community of Benedictine nuns founded in 1954, were based at a chapel (St Benedict's) at the junction of Manor Road and Bristol Gardens.
 The community was within St John the Baptist's parish.
 The nuns left the convent in 2009 and demolition of the building was authorised in 2013.